-"In the video we learn that the Indian rhinoceros, who was being sent from Lisbon, Portugal to Rome, Italy, died because the ship on which it was traveling sank.
+"In the video we learn that this Indian rhinoceros, who was being sent from Lisbon, Portugal to Rome, Italy, died because the ship on which it was traveling sank.
 Even today, animals live in zoos that are outside of their native habitats.
-Write a formal letter to a Zoo Director to support a claim about zoos.
-Pick one of these perspectives and make your claim with supporting evidence: A).
-You support zoos and believe that people should have access to view and study real, live animals, even if it means the animals are living in captivity.
-B).
-You don't support zoos and believe that animals should live in their natural environments, even if it means that people will miss out on the chance to see and study them.
-Be sure to acknowledge the opposing claim."
+Choose a local or national zoo and write the director a letter to express your support for one of these two perspectives:

+- A) You support zoos and believe that people should have access to view and study real, live animals, even if it means the animals are living in captivity. - B) You don't support zoos and believe that animals should live in their natural environments, even if it means that people will miss out on the chance to see and study them.